3 min read

 Azure Virtual Desktop (AVD) is an increasingly popular choice for organizations considering cloud-based desktop solutions, but many IT leaders have specific questions before they decide if AVD is the right fit.

-10 Questions IT Leaders Ask About AVD
+Top 10 Questions IT Leaders Ask About Azure Virtual Desktop

 To help guide you through the decision process, we’re answering the top 10 questions IT leaders commonly ask about AVD and explaining how a Proof of Concept (PoC) can help you determine whether AVD aligns with your organization’s unique needs.